not-na/particlesim-pico/README.md

 the color of the snake head and the first fruit (which becomes the first piece after the header once eaten).

+Where wall collisions are disabled, the snake will simply wrap around to the opposite wall when trying to go through one.

 ## Hardware

 The electronics consist of the following items: